team5735/SoftwareTrainingDocs/lessons/008_sensors_and_input.md

 }
 ```

-## Conclusion
+## Putting It All Together

-In this lesson, we've learned how to get input from the driver's controller and from various sensors.
-This is a crucial part of writing robot code, as it allows us to make our robot interactive and responsive to its environment.
+By combining motor control with sensor input and driver commands, you can start to build a truly interactive and responsive robot.
+This is where the real fun of robot programming begins!